 One such influential bartender is Jamie Boudreau.
-The Seattle bartender is the owner and founder of Canon, one of the country’s most celebrated whiskey bars for its incredibly extensive collection.
+The Seattle bartender is the owner and founder of Canon, one of the country’s most celebrated whiskey bars.
 However in this boozy punch Boudreau skips the whiskey in exchange for another brown spirit: cognac.
 To that he adds an unusual combination in a punch: two wines of different colors, equal parts chardonnay and pinot noir.
-Since they’re being mixed with spirits and ginger ale, there’s no requirement to go super high-end here; leave the cru burgundies for drinking on their own.
-However, it’s still important to make it with some decent wines that you’d actually want to drink, with or without the addition of cognac, cherry liqueur, and ginger ale.
+Since they’re being mixed with spirits and ginger ale, there’s no requirement to go super high-end here.
+Instead, leave the cru Burgundies for drinking on their own.
+It’s still important, though, to make it with some decent wines that you’d actually want to drink, with or without the addition of cognac, cherry liqueur, and ginger ale.
 Boudreau uses Fat Bastard wines.

-Similarly, the cognac should be of good quality, though that’s easy enough to do as the famous brandy region doesn’t produce much in the way of bottom shelf spirits.
+Similarly, the cognac should be of good quality, though that’s easy enough to do as the famous brandy region doesn’t produce much in the way of bottom-shelf spirits.
 Same for the maraschino liqueur.
-While the most obvious label to reach for is the wicker-wrapped bottles from Luxardo, there are alternatives these days.
-And while the recipe calls for ginger ale, feel free to substitute in ginger beer, which will cut down on the sweetness a bit and add in a little extra gingery spice from the naturally fermented soda.
-Either way, be sure to go for something of higher quality, without any artificial flavorings or corn syrup, as those can quickly spoil an otherwise good punch.
+While the most obvious label to reach for is the wicker-wrapped bottles from Luxardo, there are alternatives.
+And while the recipe calls for ginger ale, feel free to substitute in ginger beer, which will cut down on the sweetness a bit and add extra gingery spice from the naturally fermented soda.
+Either way, be sure to go for a product of higher quality, without any artificial flavorings or corn syrup, as those can spoil an otherwise good punch.

 This recipe makes enough to share between two.
-However, if you’re making it for a larger group, as punch is normally made, adjust the recipe accordingly: one bottle each of pinot noir and chardonnay, 18 ounces each of cognac and maraschino liqueur, and around 36 ounces of ginger ale, which is easy enough as that’s three ordinary 12 ounce bottles.
+If you’re serving a larger group, as punch is normally made for, adjust the recipe accordingly: one bottle each of pinot noir and chardonnay, 18 ounces each of cognac and maraschino liqueur, and around 36 ounces of ginger ale, which is easy enough as that’s three ordinary 12-ounce bottles.
 Alternatively, mix everything but the ginger ale in a punch bowl with a large block of ice and top each individual glass with ginger ale.